"...Adventures in which you'll live in a million could-be years on a thousand maybe worlds..."

 Reviews:

 Excellent acting sets this story apart.
-The nervous stutter of the lead character makes this humorous situation all the more entertaining. -- C. Phillips
+The nervous stutter of the lead character makes this humorous situation all the more entertaining. --- C. Phillips

-If You was a Moklin
+If You Was a Moklin

 Genre: Aliens